nasso/urmusic5-core/README.md

 # urmusic5-dev
 The indev repo for the upcoming next major release of urmusic.

-This version isn't ready for use yet, and since no LICENSE has been chosen yet, I recommend that you do not clone/edit this repo to redistribute it.
+This version isn't ready for production yet.
+It's licensed under the GNU General Public License Version 3.

 It's made in Java, and I use OpenGL (with JOGL) to render the video.
 Video exporting hasn't been implemented yet on this version.